-Section A: Issue evaluation

-This section contributes a critical thinking and problem-solving skills.
-A resource booklet will be available twelve weeks before the date of the examination so that students have the opportunity to work through the resources, enabling them to become familiar with the material.
+Section A: Issue evaluation: This section contributes a critical thinking and problem-solving skills.
+A resource booklet is provided so that students have the opportunity to work through the resources, enabling them to become familiar with the material.
 Sources could include maps at different scales, diagrams, graphs, statistics, photographs, satellite images, sketches, extracts from published materials, and quotes from different interest groups.

-Section B: Fieldwork (NOT Controlled Assessment)

-Fieldwork is an essential aspect of Geography.
+Section B: Fieldwork: Fieldwork is an essential aspect of Geography.
 It ensures that students are given the opportunity to consolidate and extend their geographical understanding by relating learning to real experiences of the world.
-Students need to undertake two fieldwork enquiries, one physical and one human - they will not be submitted but questions asked about them in the examination.